FlyRayTsou/thumbnail-generator/README.md

 - https://stackoverflow.com/questions/43465086/env-node-no-such-file-or-directory-in-mac

-## TODO & Investigation

 ### Sharp Error

-It seems like that thereare some problem about platform and arch.
+It seems like that there are some problem about platform and arch.

 Even I tried `yarn install --target_platform=linux --npm_config_arch=x64` but it didn't work.